srobo/docs/simulator/simulator_programming.md

 | 2     | Left finger servo  |
 | 3     | Right finger servo |

 Once the fingers are deployed, your robot will have reduced manoeuvrability, but you will be able to sense the total pressure on the front of the robot.
-The pressure measuring devices on the end of the fingers are available as analogue inputs on A6 and A7.
+The pressure measuring devices on the end of the fingers are available as analog inputs on A6 and A7.
 They are meant to emulate sensors that output a value proportional to pressure, the higher the pressure the higher the voltage reading.

 | Pin | Location                     |
 |-----|------------------------------|